smart-classic/SMARTFramework-ios/README.md

 Using the Framework
 -------------------

-[...]
+### Instantiating a server handle ###

+Make your app delegate (or some other class) the server delegate and instantiate a `SMServer` object:

+	SMServer *smart = [SMServer serverWithDelegate:<# your server delegate #>];

+Make sure you implement the required delegate methods in your server delegate!
+This **smart** instance is now your connection to the SMART container.

+### Selecting a record ###

+Add a button to your app which calls `SMServer`'s `selectRecord:` method when tapped.
+Like all server methods in the framework, this method receives a callback once the operation completed.
+If record selection was successful, the `activeRecord` property on your server instance will be set (an object of class `SMRecord`) and you can use the activeRecord object to fetch documents for this record.

+Here's an example that makes the app display the record-selection page with the login screen delivered by your server and, upon completion, alerts an error (if there is one) and does nothing otherwise:

+    [self.smart selectRecord:^(BOOL userDidCancel, NSString *errorMessage) {

+    	// there was an error selecting the record if (errorMessage) {
+    		UIAlertView *alert = [[UIAlertView alloc] initWithTitle:@"Failed to connect" message:errorMessage
+    													   delegate:nil
+    											  cancelButtonTitle:@"OK"
+    											  otherButtonTitles:nil];
+    		[alert show];
+    	}

+    	// did successfully select a record
+    	else if (!userDidCancel) {
+    		// do something useful!
+    	}
+    }];

+### Retrieving items ###

+There are several calls available for the `SMRecord` instance, for example to get all medications of a record (assuming the user has already selected a record as shown above):

+    [self.smart.activeRecord getMedications:^(BOOL success, NSDictionary *userInfo) {
+    	if (!success) {
+    		UIAlertView *alert = [[UIAlertView alloc] initWithTitle:@"Failed to connect" message:[[userInfo objectForKey:INErrorKey] localizedDescription]
+    													   delegate:nil
+    											  cancelButtonTitle:@"OK"
+    											  otherButtonTitles:nil];
+    		[alert show];
+    	}
+    	else {
+    		NSArray *meds = [userInfo objectForKey:INResponseArrayKey];
+    		// You have now got SMMedication objects in that array }
+    }];

 Building the Documentation
 --------------------------

 The code is documented using [appledoc].
-If you want to compile the documentation it's best if you grab appledoc from GitHub, build and install it and then run it against the code:
+If you want to compile the documentation it's best if you grab appledoc from GitHub, build and install it and then run the `SMART iOS Documentation` target right from within Xcode:

     $ cd SMARTFramework-ios/
     $ git clone git://github.com/tomaz/appledoc.git
     $ cd appledoc
     $ ./install-appledoc.sh -b /usr/local/bin -t ~/Library/Application\ Support/appledoc
-    $ cd ../SMARTFramework/
-    $ appledoc .

 Note that this assumes that you have write permissions for `/usr/local`, if not you may need to issue this command as root with `sudo`.

-The documentation is now available from within Xcode.
+After that, the documentation is available from within Xcode, just ALT+click any keyword like you would do with standard Cocoa keywords.

 [appledoc]: http://gentlebytes.com/appledoc/